SoliDry/api-generator/README.md

 To execute them all - run: ``` php artisan module:migrate ```

+Also worth to mention - Laravel uses table_id convention to link tables by foreign key.
+So U can either follow the default - add to RAML an id that matches to the table name (just like in example: topic_id -> topic table name) or make Your own foreign key, but then add it to ```hasMany/belongsTo -> $foreignKey``` parameter in generated BaseModel entity.

 ### RAML Types and Declarations

 The ```version``` root property !required